Only this pageAll pages

 Until next week you should...

-• tthink about project ideas to present them in class (post your ideas in the chat during the week)
+• Think about project ideas to present in class next week (post your ideas in the chat during the week)

 • Assignment Notebook 1